-- (a) that he has or may have an interest in the matter in question or in the event of the proceeding, or - (b) that he has previously been convicted of any crime or offence.
+(a) that he has or may have an interest in the matter in question or in the event of the proceeding, or

+(b) that he has previously been convicted of any crime or offence.

-16-Parties, their wives and husbands competent and compellable in civil proceedings
+16-Parties and their spouses competent and compellable in civil proceedings

-In any proceeding not being a criminal proceeding the parties thereto and the persons on whose behalf such proceeding is brought or defended, and the husbands and wives of such parties or persons respectively, shall, subject to the provisions of this Act, be competent and compellable to give evidence on behalf of either or any of the parties to such proceeding.
+In any proceeding not being a criminal proceeding the parties thereto and the persons on whose behalf such proceeding is brought or defended, and the spouses of such parties or persons respectively, shall, subject to the provisions of this Act, be competent and compellable to give evidence on behalf of either or any of the parties to such proceeding.